Pulse Brain · Growing Health Evidence Index

 Summary

-This study, published in the Journal of Agricultural and Food Chemistry, investigates how industrial processing techniques and subsequent storage conditions affect vitamin C stability in orange juice.
-The research likely demonstrates that vitamin C degrades progressively with increased storage duration, elevated temperature, and exposure to oxygen, with processing methods such as pasteurisation contributing to initial losses.
-The findings provide quantitative evidence relevant to understanding nutrient retention across the juice supply chain.
+This 1997 study in the Journal of Agricultural and Food Chemistry investigates how industrial processing and storage conditions affect vitamin C stability in orange juice.
+The research demonstrates that vitamin C degrades progressively with increased storage time, elevated temperature, and oxygen exposure, with processing methods such as pasteurisation contributing to initial nutrient losses.
+The findings provide quantitative evidence relevant to understanding nutrient retention and food quality management across commercial juice production and distribution.

 Key measures